 There is no overnight camping allowed on this site.
 However, personal belongings, including vehicles, may remain overnight.
 The site is fully fenced and the gates will be closed and locked when we leave for the night.
 Gates close at 10pm and reopen at 6am.
 Everything must be removed by the time we leave on Sunday.
 Neither Cal Club nor the event site will be responsible for damaged, lost or stolen property.

-Driving directions - For for turn by turn driving directions to the event, just left click on the map to the right.
+For for turn by turn driving directions to the event, just left click on the map to the right.
 For those preferring to use a GPS use 9300 Cherry Avenue Fontana, CA, 92335.